John02155/ProgrammingChallenges/sql-assessment/README.md

 **Bonus Question**

 6. Write a query that showcases the best day of the week (e.g., Sunday, Monday, Tuesday, etc.) to run ads.
+#Answer to question 1.
+SELECT date date, SUM (impressions) FROM marketing_performance GROUP BY date;
+#Answer to question 2.
+SELECT state, SUM(revenue) AS total_revenue  FROM website_revenue
+GROUP BY state
+Order By total_revenue ASC
+LIMIT 3;
+#Answer to question 3.